omines/datatables-bundle/docs/source/index.html.md

 `handleRequest`.
 Secondly, the `createDataTableFromType` function accepts an array as a second argument which is passed to the type class for parametrized instantiation.

-In case you would like to use Symfony's OptionResolver you can simply let your type extend `Omines\DataTablesBundle\AbstractDataTableWithOptions`.
-This abstract class implements `Omines\DataTablesBundle\DataTableTypeWithOptionsInterface`.
-The `DataTableFactory` will resolve all options automatically of any types that implement said `DataTableTypeWithOptionsInterface`.
+In case you would like to use Symfony's OptionResolver you can simply let your type extend `Omines\DataTablesBundle\AbstractOptionsAwareDataTableType`.
+This abstract class implements `Omines\DataTablesBundle\OptionsAwareDataTableTypeInterface`.
+The `DataTableFactory` will resolve all options automatically of any types that implement said `OptionsAwareDataTableTypeInterface`.

 # Javascript